 *The Admission Committee will not consider the application until the official GRE scores are received.

-**The scores required are 550 on the written examination, 213 on the computer-based examination, or 79 on the internet-based examination.
+**The scores required on the TOEFL are 550 on the written examination, 213 on the computer-based examination, or 79 on the Internet-based examination.
 Students may also submit an IELTS score of 6.0

 IMPORTANT NOTE: Upon review of a student's individual record, the Admissions Committee may require additional course work and testing as a condition of acceptance.
-No prior graduate credits can be transferred or counted toward the DPT degree.
+The PDPT Program does not accept transfer credits.

 Level I and Level II background checks are required for clinical practicum and internship placement clinical education experiences and activities.
 Some citations on the background checks may prevent a student from being assigned to or result the student being denied placement at clinical sites.
 A student who cannot be placed at required clinical sites due to information of concern on his/her background check(s) may not be able to complete the program.
 Students are required to inform the Program Director immediately if any circumstance has happened in the past or occurs during the student’s tenure in the program, which may impact the background check.